-Current Daily Simulated Subsurface Water Storage Conditions

-Based on subsurface water storage estimated for 31 July 2024

-These maps are based on Grid-to-Grid (G2G) hydrological model simulated subsurface water storage (water in the soil and groundwater), expressed as an anomaly from the historical monthly mean.
+Current Daily Simulated Subsurface Water Storage Conditions Based on subsurface water storage estimated for 31 March 2025 These maps are based on Grid-to-Grid (G2G) hydrological model simulated subsurface water storage (water in the soil and groundwater), expressed as an anomaly from the historical monthly mean.
 To highlight areas that are particularly wet or dry, the storage anomaly is presented relative to historical extremes.
 Rainfall in WET areas with high positive relative wetness could result in flooding in the coming days/weeks.
 Areas of negative relative wetness indicate locations which are particularly DRY, and little or no rain in these areas could potentially lead to (or prolong) a drought.
 Maps of soil moisture only are available on the next page.
+SUMMARY: Subsurface water stores are lower (low to medium dryness) than normal for the time of year across most of Great Britain.
+The deeper aquifers in the south of England remain wetter than normal.